wdoyle42/cc_earn/aefp_proposal/aefp_proposal.md

 <!-- to built workflow and fit the models to resampled data.
 We then -->
 <!-- perform tuning for both models to ensure maximum predictive capacity. -->

-To estimate program-level earnings using College Scorecard data, we use data science-based approaches to data analysis, which are characterized by principled procedures of data cleaning, model building, and testing.
-More specifically, we use two machine learning models---elastic net and random forest---to identify the strongest predictors and build robust models of program-level income [@Hastie_etal_2016; @Kuhn_Silge_2022].

 Our process begins with reading in the full College Scorecard data set, which includes program-specific data elements.
 Using the Tidy